Piera Aiello: Member of Parliament

 When she stood for election to the Chamber of Deputies for the Five Star Movement, because of threats from the mafia, she wore a veil to protect her identity.
 She was surprised that, despite hiding her face, she was elected by an area in Sicily known for being dominated by the mafia.
 Once she was elected, then only known as the "ghost lady", she revealed her face on 13 June 2018 and stood by her beliefs.
 She is now an advocate for people who inform on the Mafia hoping to protect them and their families.

 In 2019, she was named as one of the BBC's 100 Women.

+In 2021, during her mandate as Deputy, she graduated in political sciences at Università degli Studi eCampus with a final dissertation (« tesi di laurea ») in private law.